 2. Namadgi National Park

-A classic creekside camping spot, Orroral Campground is a favourite with families.
-The grounds offer traditional tent sites, excellent facilities and children under the age of 15 are able to stay free of charge ($8 for everyone else).
-There’s easy access to the imposing Granite Tors, a walk worth exploring, as well as the Orroral Valley Tracking Station.
-Once integral to the Apollo missions, the station has fallen into disrepair but remains a fun spot for kids to frolic and learn a bit of history along the way.
+Namadgi National Park sits at the heart of the Bush Capital, offering fishing, horse riding, mountain biking and hiking trails galore.
+Naturally, great outdoor adventures mean excellent camping near Canberra.
+A classic creekside spot, Orroral Campground is a favourite with families.
+It offers traditional tent sites and good facilities, with children under 15 staying free (it’s $8 per person for everyone else).
+There’s easy access to the impressive Granite Tors — a walk well worth exploring — as well as the Orroral Valley Tracking Station.
+Once integral to the Apollo missions, the station has fallen into disrepair but remains a fascinating place for kids to explore while picking up a bit of history along the way.
+If you’re camping with a large group, check out Honeysuckle Campground.
+It’s equally well equipped and provides a separate area for organised groups, including campervans.

 3. Micalong Creek Reserve, Wee Jasper

-Wee Jasper lies just across the border in New South Wales.
-But being a mere 90 minute drive away, we couldn’t leave it off the list.
-Overhanging willow trees, swimming holes, a tiny island only accessible by bridge and a bubbling creek running beneath, it’s a campsite you won’t want to leave.
+Wee Jasper lies just across the border in New South Wales, but at only a 90-minute drive from Canberra, we couldn’t leave it off the list.
+With overhanging willow trees, swimming holes, a tiny island accessible by bridge and a bubbling creek running through the reserve, it’s a campsite you won’t want to leave.
+The campground is dog-friendly, so furry friends on a lead are welcome.
+The reserve offers basic unpowered sites, along with flushing toilets and hot showers.
+For more adventurous campers, it’s also the starting point for several Micalong Creek walks, including the stunning cascades of Micalong Falls.

 5. Blue Waterholes Campground, Kosciuszko National Park